 I offer a number of reduced fee daytime sessions for key workers, students and those on low incomes.
 I usually discuss the possibility of a reduced fee at initial assessment.

 As well as maintaining a private practice, I've been employed in several NHS psychotherapy departments, in primary care and in charitable organisations.

-I've been a mindfulness practitioner for over 10 years and have explored embodiment in a variety of ways.
+I've explored embodiment in a variety of ways for over 10 years.
 My client work is informed by an awareness of what our bodies tell us about our experience.